tsdataclinic/scout/README.md

 yarn sync-schema
 ```

 If you see a message that says `Schema syncronization finished successfully.` then it means you're good to go.
 Now that the tables are created, you need to populate them with data.

-You will need to start up the API server with the `PORTAL_OVERRIDE_LIST` and `UPDATE_ON_BOOT` environment variables.
+We currently don't have a script you can run to populate the database.
+The official way is to start up the server with a few environment variable overrides to tell the server to populate the database on startup.
+You will need to start up the API server with the `PORTAL_OVERRIDE_LIST` and `UPDATE_ON_BOOT` environment variables set as follows:

 ```
 PORTAL_OVERRIDE_LIST=data.cityofnewyork.us,data.cityofchicago.org,data.nashville.gov UPDATE_ON_BOOT=true yarn start